Ultis/rawr/ReadMe.txt

-Rawr Beta 15.1
+Rawr Beta 16
 ------------
- Welcome to Rawr b15.
-In this beta are a whopping *six* new models: Tree, RestoSham, DPSWarr (Arms-only for this release), Hunter (BM-only for this release), Tankadin, and HolyPriest.
-We've also significantly improved the Moonkin, Warlock, and Retribution models with all the latest theorycrafting knowledge.
-Please note that all these new models are not 100% complete, see below for details, so please give us feedback on them!
+ Welcome to Rawr b16.
+This beta contains no new models, but significant improvements to the core application, and many of the models.
+Unfortunately, support for Fury warriors and Marksman/Survival hunters still isn't ready, but we're actively working on them.

 Anyway, as usual, thanks very much for testing Rawr.
 If you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.